OneDuckyBoy/awesome-CrewAI-projects/README.md

 ### Integration and Customization
 - **Building Blocks for Your Solutions:** Use components from our projects as modular building blocks to enhance your own applications.
 Customize and extend them to fit your unique requirements.

-## Featured Crew AI Multi Agent System (MAS) Projects
+## Featured CrewAI Multi Agent System (MAS) Projects

 Explore a range of specialized **AI agent systems** designed for practical applications:

 - [💼 **Marketing Crew** – Automated Social Media and Email Marketing](https://github.com/OneDuckyBoy/awesome-CrewAI-projects/tree/main/marketing_posts_crew)
-  Leverage AI to create compelling posts for Facebook, Instagram, x.com, Threads, and more.
+  Leverage AI to create compelling posts for Facebook, Instagram, X.com, Threads, and more.

 - [📝 **Test Maker Crew** – Dynamic Test Generation](https://github.com/OneDuckyBoy/awesome-CrewAI-projects/tree/main/test_maker_crew)
   Generate insightful and comprehensive tests on any topic.